 Romans had specialist cooks that focused on ham and other dried cured meats (embutidos), becoming very famous for those hams that came from Pamplona.
 Only the high class were able to try this ham.
 After the Romans left and the Visigoths took over, the convents and churches took over the role of making ham.

 It was during the reconquest in the 13th century when the Iberian ham became similar to what we have now.
 Pigs were left semi-wild, in closeness to the Mediterranean forest, with Holm Oak and Cork Oak trees.
 They started placing more importance on the breed, by looking at the colour, size and shape of the legs.

 During the medieval times it was the main type of meat Spaniards would eat.
 Even now, Spaniards are the first producer and consumer of ham in the world, eating twice as much as the second country, Italy.
 We produce 55 millions hams and front legs per year.
 In fact in 2017, there were more pigs (many of which were piglets) slaughtered than Spaniards living in Spain.

 Denominations of Origin (D.O.) of Iberian ham in Spain

-There are 5 D.O.
+There are 4 D.O.
 Iberian ham here in Spain.
 What this means is that there are only 4 regions in Spain where Iberian ham can be dried, each providing a different quality.
 Huelva region has two D.O. areas.
-The pigs can be grown in other areas as long as they are brought to these 4 areas to be cured to receive the D.O.
+The pigs can grow in other areas but the curing process of the pork meat cannot.

 For example, this happens with lots of pigs from Extremadura, which are taken to Salamanca or Córdoba.
 Or pigs from Cádiz are taken to Huelva.